Cédric Kipré: International career

 Kipré is eligible to play for the Ivory Coast, with his parents being born there.
 On 21 March 2018, he was called into the squad for the first time.
 He made his debut for the under-23s on 27 March 2018, against Togo.

 Personal life

 Kipré's elder brother, Steve, is also a professional footballer and has played in France, Germany and Scotland, with which he had a short spell with Clyde.

+He married fashion influencer and entrepreneur Vanessa Kipré in 2025.